1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ---

-### 3-point Bed Mount (Mod)
+### 3 Point Bed Mount (Mod)

-I did a bit of tinkering and modded the bedmount to a 3-point mount instead of the classic 4-point mount.
+I did a bit of tinkering and modded the bedmount to a 3 point bed mount instead of the classic 4 point mount.

 The reason for that is simple, but let me explain it a bit.
 When I started with 3d printing and noticed how the bedplates are mounted to the gantry using 4 mounting points, I was actually a bit irritated.
 I got even more irritated after I discovered that this seems to be a common method at bedslingers, even when they offer manual bed tramming like at an Ender 3 for example.